KlaytonPagel/java-practice/README.md

 Started and finished a password generator.
 The generator randomly picks weather the nex character will be a letter, digit, or special character. if it picks a letter is will randomly decide weather to make it uppercase or use lowercase.

+2/1/2024
+- Started working with JFrame

+Made a project for for working with swings JFrames.
+Created basic class for displaying a window.